The entire sewer lateral line from your home to the MSD main is private property.

 - Pay back taxes - If back taxes are owed, those taxes must first be paid before the property will be eligible for the Sewer Lateral Repair Program.

-If your plumber determines there is a break under the right of way, submit your plumber's statement/DVD to the Street Department, attn: SLRP, 1900 Hampton, St. Louis MO 63139.
-Statements can also be faxed to 314-768-2888.
+- If your plumber determines there is a break under the right of way, submit your plumber's statement in person or fax to:

-If the break/leak is under the right of way, there is no fee for the repair.
-(Assuming your Real Estate Taxes are paid and your property is assessed the Sewer Lateral insurance fee).
+If the sewer lateral break is under the Citys right of way, there is no fee for the repair, as long as the following requirments are met:

 What to Expect